Play (activity): Other animals

-Evolutionary psychologists believe that there must be an important benefit of play, as there are so many reasons to avoid it.
-Many animals are often injured during play, become distracted from predators, and expend valuable energy.
+Evolutionary psychologists believe that there must be an important benefit of play, as there are so many other reasons to avoid it; observations have shown it has arisen independently in such varied groups as mammals, birds, reptiles, amphibians, fish, and invertebrates.
+Animals are often injured during play, become distracted from predators, and expend valuable energy.
 In rare cases, play has even been observed between different species that are natural enemies such as a polar bear and a dog.
 Yet play seems to be a normal activity with animals who occupy the higher strata of their own hierarchy of needs.
 Animals on the lower strata, e.g. stressed and starving animals, generally do not play.
-However, in wild Assamese macaques physically active play is performed also during periods of low food availability and even if it is at the expense of growth, which strongly highlights the developmental and evolutionary importance of play.
+However, in wild Assamese macaques physically active play is performed also during periods of low food availability and even if it is at the expense of growth, which highlights the developmental and evolutionary importance of play.

-The social cognitive complexity of numerous species, including dogs, have recently been explored in experimental studies.
+The social cognitive complexity of numerous species, including dogs, have been explored in experimental studies.
 In one such study, conducted by Alexandra Horowitz of the University of California, the communication and attention-getting skills of dogs were investigated.
 In a natural setting, dyadic play behavior was observed; head-direction and posture was specifically noted.
 When one of the two dogs was facing away or otherwise preoccupied, attention-getting behaviors and signals (nudging, barking, growling, pawing, jumping, etc.) were used by the other dog to communicate the intent and/or desire to continue on with the dyadic play.
 Stronger or more frequent signaling was used if the attention of the other dog was not captured.
 These observations tell us that these dogs know how play behavior and signaling can be used to capture attention, communicate intent and desire, and manipulate one another.
 This characteristic and skill, called the "attention-getting skill" has generally only been seen in humans, but is now being researched and seen in many different species.